santoru/pihole-dashboard/README.md

 cd pihole-dashboard
 sudo pip3 install .
 ```
-Once installed, reboot the Raspberry Pi.
+Once installed, add API key in config file (at `/etc/pihole-dashboard/config.toml`), reboot the Raspberry Pi.
 The dashboard should appear few minutes after the reboot.
 ## Uninstall
 You can remove the tool anytime by running
 ```bash